 What do Cows Eat?

 Cows are herbivores meaning they do not eat meat.
 Cows have 32 teeth.
-They used their teeth to eat 50 pounds of food each day!
+They used their teeth to eat 40 pounds of food each day, sometimes up to 50 pounds of food a day!
 Cows eat grasses, plants, corn, grains, hay, and lettuce.
-Cows also drink a lot of water.
-They drink up to 35 gallons of water every day.
+Cows drink a lot of water, they drink up to 35 gallons of water every day.

 An adult cow can weigh between 400-1,600 pounds!